A beginner’s guide to reading stock charts

 The trick is to understand that information, which is a different skill.
 Those who use stockbrokers and financial advisors are paying them for that skill.
-The rest of us can learn to read stock charts and use tools to make investment decisions.
-And we can save fees while we’re at it.
+The rest of us can learn to read stock charts and use tools to make investment decisions ourselves.

 The top of a stock chart is a procession of vertical bars, running in time from left to right.
 Each bar represents a period, often one day’s trading.

 The top of each bar represents the highest price at which the stock was purchased during that period.
 The bottom of the bar represents the lowest price of its trading during that period.
 Between them, you can see the range of prices people paid to purchase a share of the stock in a given time range.

 Each bar also has a horizontal line running through it.
 This line is the price at which the stock closed for that period.